evkx/evkx.github.io/content/models/nio/el6/EL6/_index.md

 The Nio EL6, with dimensions of 4854 mm in length, 1995 mm in width, and 1703 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The Nio EL6 is available in a total of 7 solid paint colors.

-You can select from multiple wheel options in different sizes on the Nio EL6, allowing you to customize your vehicle to suit your style and driving preferences.
+The Nio EL6 offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/50 tires on 20" rims
 - 255/45 tires on 21" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.